ajantonio/Metafix/README.md

 Metafix is a web application and an orthopedic service online sales and ordering system.
 This is also the unofficial name of our client's businesss.

+## What to consider

+**Do not code on the same file(s)**

+Avoid overlapping your codes to another developer's codes.
+Overlapping codes have high chance of getting an error.
+It's okay to work on the same folder.

 ## Errors founded and their solution

 **Can't run 'npm run dev' command after installing Laravel's vue ui auth**